Obstetrics at Grant Family Medicine

 Family Physicians are well-equipped to provide maternity care, including prenatal, delivery, and postpartum care.
 One of the many benefits of having a Family Physician involved in your pregnancy care is the longitudinal relationship that can last a lifetime.
 Family Physicians often don’t need to ask much about a patient’s family history because they already know mom and dad, aunts and uncles, grandma and grandpa!
 Grant Family Medicine Residency has a long and storied legacy of teaching and delivering obstetric care in central Ohio.
 Our residents staff a very busy L&D triage, delivery, and postpartum unit 24/7, with support from both OB/GYN and Family Medicine colleagues.

 Our Family Medicine faculty have more OB-practicing providers than any other residency in central Ohio (or all of Ohio for that matter!).
 What that means is our residents have ample exposure to supervision and teaching from Family Physicians providing OB care.
 Our FM faculty sponsor a yearly ALSO (Advanced Life Support in Obstetrics) course that is offered to the incoming residents.
-We also partner with Lower Lights, a Federally Qualified Health Center in Columbus, Ohio that is staffed by family physicians providing maternity care.
 Additionally, our residents get supervision and teaching from OB house officers, OB/GYNs, and high-risk perinatal specialists.

-In addition to delivering our own continuity patients from our two outpatient offices, we partner with Nationwide Children’s Hospital in providing delivery care to at-risk adults with opioid dependence, and our residents provide maternity care in our FMOB and Grant OB clinic downtown.
+In addition to delivering our own continuity patients from our two outpatient offices, we partner with our OBGYN colleagues in providing delivery care to at-risk adults in our Grant OB clinic downtown.

 We are the first group at any OhioHealth facility to provide Centering Pregnancy, a group prenatal care model that has been shown to reduce preterm labor, increase birthweight, and increase breastfeeding rates.
-We recently began Centering Pregnancy in our FMOB clinic, and our residents have partnered with Family Medicine faculty, lactation educators, postpartum nurses, and our own clinic nurses and social workers to provide an innovative and exciting model of care for our pregnant patients and their loved ones.
+We began Centering Pregnancy in our FMOB clinic back in 2016, and our residents have partnered with Family Medicine faculty, lactation educators, postpartum nurses, and our own clinic nurses and social workers to provide an innovative and exciting model of care for our pregnant patients and their loved ones.

 Recent surveys of our graduates have shown up to 25% are providing prenatal or delivery care in their practices.
 Even if you don’t choose to provide prenatal or delivery care in your future practice, a strong three years of exposure to both normal pregnancy and complications of pregnancy will prepare you for any practice setting!